electron/simple-samples/prices/README.md

 Here are some ideas on how it can be improved using other Electron APIs.

 - Double-click commodity to open directly on http://finance.yahoo.com
-- Refresh automatically on an interval
+- Refresh automatically on an interval.
 - Add the price of platinum (`PL=F`) to the app.
 - Export prices to a `.csv` file.
 - Show percentage change in price.